Somerset-LDP/Discovery/patient/README.md

-# Patient Services — Linking, Matching & Verification
+# Patient Services — Matching & Verification

 This module contains functionality for patient identity resolution within the platform.
 It supports: